 You must search Ghost's body to get the objective to see Guide, but you must first have talked to Mole at the entrance to the Agroprom tunnels west of the Institute, or searched his body before going below.
 Merely going back to the tunnels and getting Strelok's flash drive does not work.

-Items in the vanilla game that are marked unique may not really be one-of-a-kind.
+Unique Items:Items in the vanilla game that are marked unique may not really be one-of-a-kind.
 Some one-of-a-kind items are not marked unique, like the Beretta found on Bullet's friend.
-Some non-unique items with the upgrade symbol (white arrow on green background) include the Sniper SGIs found on Twig and Leshiy, the Kombez Freedom M2 outfit (found in the Freedom armory and on a secret), and the Tunder/Groza modified for 5.45x39 ammo (used by Barin and occasionally sold by Sid, up until the first time you talk to Wolf after rescuing Nimble).
+Some non-unique items with the upgrade symbol (white arrow on green background) include the Sniper SGIs found on Twig and Leshiy and the Tunder/Groza modified for 5.45x39 ammo (used by Barin and occasionally sold by Sid, up until the first time after rescuing Nimble that you talk to Wolf).
 You can also get a new "tourist suit" from Sidorovich each time he wants a Night Star.